dontpanicdao/dontpanicdao.github.io/README.md

  https://docs.starknet.io/documentation/develop/L1-L2_Communication/messaging-mechanism/
  - Figure out what does the page Signature and rename if needed and rework code
  - Modal to explain each page
- - Update security, some packages are obsolete + get rid of bootstrap ?
+ - Some packages are obsolete, get rid of bootstrap ?
  - Do "About" page with link to github
  - On convertor page would a global switch Dec <==> Hex be better?
  - Save selector as local storage? ==> Is the store used or planned to be used?
 If not ==> Remove it